boschrexroth/bodas-data-management-samples/iso15143ApiEndpoints/README.md

 ## Extended ISO 15143

 The [ISO Standard 15143-3](#https://www.iso.org/standard/67556.html) The standard describes how to send status data from a telematics provider's server to third-party client applications over the Internet.
 Furthermore, Bodas Connect provides additional data elements based on the data uploaded by your machines.
-To get the extended list of additional data elements, contact your Bodas Connect instance owner.

-In this version the Bodas Connect machine ID is used for pulling data instead of using the machine VIN/PIN.
+The OEM ISO NUmber (machine VIN (Vehicle Identification Number) or PIN (Personal Identification Number)) is used as identifier for pulling data.

 ## Authentication
 For information (see the list below) about using the [REST API Endpoints](#endpoints), please contact your instance owner.
+Following information are needed:

-- clientID: Oauth2 client ID of your fleet,
+- Client ID: OAuth2 client ID of your fleet,
-- secret: Oauth2 secret of your fleet,
+- Client secret: OAuth2 secret of your fleet,
-- scope: Oauth2 scope of your fleet,
+- scope: OAuth2 scope of your fleet,
 - projectID: Bodas Connect project ID,
-- fleetID: Your fleet ID
+- fleetId: Your fleet ID

 ## Endpoints
 Base URL: https://bosch-iot-insights.com/r/{projectId}/bodas/